janheindejong/cwhelper/README.md

 ## About

-I created this as a programming exercise, to see what I could do with [Rust](https://rust-lang.org).
+I created this as an exercise to learn [Rust](https://rust-lang.org).
+The inspiration came from a bout of frustration trying to find the last missing words in last years' NRC Econogram.

 ## Development